sk1520/classnotificationapp/README.md

 # Links
-https://jsoup.org/download to download jsoup libary google " how to add JSOUP to (your IDE)" https://selenium.dev/downloads/ to download selenium library for headless browser just incase JSOUP won't work google the samething for jsoup https://chromedriver.chromium.org/ to download headless browser that works together with selenium
+https://jsoup.org/download to download jsoup libary google " how to add JSOUP to (your IDE)" https://selenium.dev/downloads/ to download selenium library for headless browser just incase JSOUP won't work google the samething for jsoup.

+https://chromedriver.chromium.org/ to download headless browser that works together with selenium